Ahmed-Zayed-51/executive-credit-card-performance-dashboard/README.md

 This project is shared for portfolio and educational purposes only.
 All analysis, visuals, and design were created by Eng\ Ahmed Zayed.

-> The Power BI (.pbix) file is available upon request.